codefreezefi/codefreeze.fi/_participants/_template.md

 ## boots
 There is 60-100cm snow on the ground.
 I highly encourage to wear boots which cover your ankles.
 Especially important if you plan to take a snowshoe trek.

+## What to bring with you:
+ * swimming suit / trunk (for the smoke sauna).
+And if you prefer the german/swiss way to be in Sauna, own towel might be handy
+ * a nice and handy backpack, 20-40l (this is very handy for day treks organised by Kiilopää)
+ * a bottle of 1l - a thermos would be nice if you have one.
+Again, for the day treks.
+For the warm juice to drink.
+ * warm clothes, spare gloves, etc.
+ * a camera might be good, if we have a chance to see the auroras (Tripod, extra batteries, etc.)
+ * cash: not so much - you can use credit card basically for everything in Finland.

+## WIFI:
+ * There is wifi at the main hall.
+It might work at the single/double rooms, but not in the cabins.
+ * Since we’re in Finland, a land with proper cellular coverage, there is a 4G base station at the main hall.
+Own SIM cards for local operator (DNA) can be organised

 ## and a bit longer version: